Achievable logoAchievable logo

 Structure

-Proteins consist of one or more polypeptide chains of amino acids folded into a three-dimensional shape.
-The arrangement of these amino acids and the way they fold gives rise to different levels of organization:
+Proteins consist of one or more polypeptide chains of amino acids folded into a specific three-dimensional shape.
+The amino acid sequence and the way the chain folds create several levels of organization:

 • Primary structure is the linear sequence of amino acids joined by peptide bonds.
-This precise order dictates how the chain can fold.
-The primary structure is determined by the exact sequence of amino acids, read from the N-terminus to the C-terminus.
+This exact order constrains and guides how the chain can fold.
+The primary structure is read from the N-terminus to the C-terminus.

-• Secondary structure refers to localized folding patterns held in place by hydrogen bonds between backbone elements of the polypeptide chain.
-The secondary structure forms repetitive motifs through hydrogen bonding between backbone NH and C=O groups, most commonly resulting in α helices (right-handed with R groups oriented outward) or β pleated sheets (with R groups pointing above and below the plane).
+• Secondary structure refers to local, repeating folding patterns stabilized by hydrogen bonds between backbone groups.
+These motifs form through hydrogen bonding between backbone NH and C=O groups, most commonly producing α helices (right-handed, with R groups oriented outward) and β pleated sheets (with R groups pointing above and below the plane).

-• Tertiary structure the fully folded three-dimensional shape produced by electrostatic interactions among amino acid side chains (e.g., hydrophobic clustering, ionic bonds, hydrogen bonds, and disulfide linkages).
+• Tertiary structure is the fully folded three-dimensional shape produced by interactions among amino acid side chains.
+These include hydrophobic clustering, ionic bonds, hydrogen bonds, and disulfide linkages.
 This level gives each protein its distinctive 3D conformation.

 Three components key to forming tertiary structures: